 I also tried out the CODE VEIN demo this week because the game was on sale and because Satinel and I were looking for co-op games.
 It was interesting, but the controls were janky enough that I didn’t trust it and it gave me a bit of a headache to boot, so I ultimately passed on it.
 I did complete the demo though, minus the optional side dungeons at the very end once you end up at the base, so that was something.

 Lastly, a workmate wanted to start a Dungeons and Dragons session this upcoming Monday.
-While no one actually seems eager about the game besides him, about half the team at work seems okay with starting, while the other half agreed on principle but have been dragging their feet on actually creating characters and committing to a session.
+About half the team at work seems okay with starting, while the other half agreed on principle but have been dragging their feet on actually creating characters and committing to a session.
 I feel for him, so I agreed at first to his plan of just trying to force through a session to start (as long at least 2 of the 5 players showed up), especially since I think I’d really enjoy my character as well (She’s basically a Haunted Phantom Rogue that I was going to play with a bit of a chuunibyou or gothic flavour).

 However, I was uneasy about it because I would have to give up on the game if I were going to Japan, and I would likely find out whether I was going or not by the end of May.
 Worse, I felt like I was sort of betraying my hopes to go to Japan by joining this game now.
 So after some consideration, I begged out of this session until I could figure out what was going to happen with Sophia University.